 The speaker emulations aren’t just good for organ sounds, they are great for adding some crunch to an electric piano.

 Seamless sound switching

-Seamless sound switching is something that we see more and more in stage keyboards now, which is a good thing.
+Seamless sound switching is something that I see more and more in top-tier stage keyboards now, which is a good thing.
 It allows you to hold a note/chord without the sound cutting off when you change to a new voice.
 It’s ideal for songs where you go back and forth between piano and strings/pad patches.